Back up the Microsoft Dynamics CRM System

 Windows registry subkey.

-Microsoft Dynamics CRM Server includes Volume Shadow Copy Service (VSS) support that can be used in conjunction with Systems Center Data Protection Manager to centrally manage the backup and restore operations for Microsoft Dynamics CRM.
+Microsoft Dynamics CRM Server includes Volume Shadow Copy Service (VSS) support that can be used in conjunction with System Center Data Protection Manager to centrally manage the backup and restore operations for Microsoft Dynamics CRM.
 For more information, see Microsoft Dynamics CRM VSS writer service and Data Protection Manager.

 Windows Server Backup in Windows Server 2012 supports external and internal hard disks, optical media drives, removable media drives, and Hyper-V virtual machines for local storage.
 Additionally, Windows Server 2012 supports online backup by using Microsoft Azure Online Backup.
-More information: Azure Backup.
+More information: Azure Backup

 To perform a scheduled backup, as a best practice, use an external hard disk that supports at least USB 2.0 or IEEE 1394.